 This is when clear fluid accumulates in the surgical site.
 Small seromas may need to be aspirated, or sucked out, once or more by the surgeon.

 These are very common, though they often resolve with time.
-Examples include fistulas (flow of urine to areas other than urethra opening), stenosis (narrowing of the urethra, causing difficulty urinating), strictures (blockage of the urethra, causing difficulty urinating), and hairy urethras.
+Examples include fistulas (flow of urine to areas other than urethra opening), stenosis (narrowing of the urethra, causing difficulty urinating), strictures (scarring inside the urethra, causing difficulty urinating), and hair growth inside the urethra.
 If these problems don’t resolve on their own, they may require additional surgery.

 You can take steps to prevent severe scarring by following your surgeon’s advice about sun avoidance and massage exercises.
 Severe scarring may require surgical revision.